The following strategies will help you reach your main goal: employment.

 Volunteering is a great way to update your skills, lift your spirits, and network while conducting a job search.
 Contact the Community Service Coordinator in the Career Center to find volunteer opportunities.
 Attend the annual Community Service Fair to meet with representatives of non-profit organizations in the area.
 Try a volunteer match website such as VolunteerFrederick.org to identify opportunities.

 Attend Career Fairs

 Career fairs are excellent opportunities to meet hiring managers and recruiters in person.
-The Career Center sponsors and promotes area career fairs.
+The Center for Career Development and Experiential Education sponsors and promotes area career fairs.

 Find out the major employers in your area and check out their websites for opportunities.
 Economic Development Offices and Chambers of Commerce are excellent resources for this information.

 Contact Employer Agencies